bsig1/lyric_lsa/README.md

 # Lyric LSA Project

 **Higher Level Overview**
-The point of this project is to see how the lyrics of an artist compare to there genre.
+The ultimate goal is to embed artists into a semantic space based purely on their lyrical content and compare that structure to their genre-based relationships.
 The central hypothesis is that *lyrical similarity* between two artists correlates to the *genre similarity* between two artists.

 ## Step 1